Marcus Aemilius Scaurus (consul 115 BC): Legacy

 Scaurus' prestige outlived his death, and he was remembered by subsequent generations of Romans as a figure of great importance.
 Cicero in particular was a keen admirer, and once commented that "almost the whole world was ruled by his nod" (cuius nutu prope terrarum orbis regebatur).
 Ancient historian Valerius Maximus included Scaurus in his list of severe fathers, noting specifically Scaurus' reaction to his son's flight from battle against the Cimbri, where his disapproval of his son's actions led the son to commit suicide.

 However, judgements on Scaurus were not always positive.
 Most notably, the historian Sallust portrays Scaurus in the Bellum Jugurthinum as an unscrupulous and greedy politician.
 Sallust claims that Scaurus accepted bribes from the Numidian king Jugurtha, and calls him "a noble full of energy, a partisan, greedy for power, fame, and riches, but clever in concealing his faults" (homo nobilis impiger factiosus, avidus potentiae honoris divitiarum, ceterum vitia sua callide occultans).

 Scaurus was the last person who claimed the office of princeps senatus as the primary source of his prestige.
-After his death, the turmoil of the civil wars of Cinna and Sulla would submerge the prestige and authority beneath the power of the army.
+After his death, the turmoil of the civil wars of Cinna and Sulla would submerge the prestige and authority of the office beneath the power of the army.